gyana/gyana/DEVELOPMENT.md

 ## Develop

-Run Django development server, celery backend for tasks and webpack to bundle all the client side code and styles:
+At this point you should be able to run the app.
+Run Django development server, celery backend for tasks and webpack to bundle all the client side code and styles.
+Make sure that Postgres and Redis servers are running:

 ```bash
 just dev